 Gelato Vero Caffe: This is a tiny little espresso and gelato place right next door to Saffron and opposite Lucha Libre.
 Great coffee and gelato's.

 Chocolat Cremerie: Another fabulous gelato store and this one is in Hillcrest.
 The flavors were really good and spot on.
-The dark chocolate gelato could very well have been dark chocolate ganache, rich and creamy deliciousness, the pistachio was like eating a handful of toasted pistachio's, but the cassata was our fav with bits of candied citrus peel running through it.
+The dark chocolate gelato could very well have been dark chocolate ganache, rich and creamy deliciousness, the pistachio was like eating a handful of toasted pistachio's, but the cassata was my fav with bits of candied citrus peel running through it.

 Specialty Food Markets: